 Rodents are notorious for their teeth-sharpening habits, and they often leave behind gnaw marks that indicate the presence of an infestation.
 This is especially true if you notice any wood that has been chewed or gnawed on in your home.
 Mice, rats, and other rodents have strong jaws and can easily chew through wood and other materials.
 Additionally, some pests, such as termites, can also leave behind gnaw marks.
 Keep in mind that these gnaw marks can be difficult to identify, so it’s important to look closely when inspecting your home.

 4) Dead insects or rodents

 If you notice any dead insects or rodents in your home, this is a clear sign that there is an infestation.
 Additionally, look for droppings or tracks around the area where you found the dead pest.
 This can help you determine which type of pest you’re dealing with and if it’s a serious infestation.
 Firstly, it’s important to remove the dead pest and all of its droppings.
-Then, you can take steps to address the underlying issue by calling a professional pest control service.
+Then, you can take steps to address the underlying issue by calling a Turner Pest control service.
 In the case of rodents, you may also want to inspect your home for signs of a nest.

 5) Sudden increase in insect sightings

 If you’ve noticed an influx of insects around your home, this is another sign that something might be amiss.
 This is especially true if you’ve seen a sudden increase in cockroaches, ants, or other insects.
 You may also notice an increase in the number of flies buzzing around your home, which could be a sign of a more serious problem.
 If you’ve noticed a sudden influx of pests, it’s best to call a professional pest control service for help.

 6) Nesting materials